shweta-parihar/Home-depot-product-search-relevance-Kaggle-competition-project/README.md

-# Home-depot-product-search-relevance-Kaggle-competition-project
+# Home depot product search relevance - Kaggle competition project

 This data has information about an online shopping website of a Home Depot Shop.
-The relevant columns in data are -
+The relevant columns in data are:
 1. The search query that the user puts while searching the product
 2. The title of the product that the website returns
 3. The description of the product the website returns